rafaeltmbr/clock/README.md

 `git clone https://github.com/rafaeltmbr/clock`

-this will download all files contained in this repository.
+this will download all the files contained in this repository.

 Open the created **clock** folder in the terminal